dogtagpki/pki/docs/admin/PKI_Health_Check_Tool.md

     # pki-healthcheck

-A specific check can be execuated as well:
+A specific check can be executed as well:

     #  pki-healthcheck --source pki.server.healthcheck.meta.csconfig --check DogtagCertsConfigCheck